When you hear “Indianapolis,” what immediately comes to mind?

 And that's fair.
 But I'm here to let you know that Indy is much more than just the Indianapolis Motor Speedway.

-I recently spent some time in Indianapolis for Bloghouse, and got the chance to get a feel for the city during my few days there.
+I recently spent some time in Indianapolis for a blogger workshop called Bloghouse, and got the chance to get a feel for the city during my few days there.

 And all I can say is Indy is super cool.